 Rose Essential Oil

-Rose oil can be inhaled by using it in a diffuser or applied topically and then massaged on the onto the back of the neck or the temples.
+Rose oil can be added to a diffuser or applied topically and then massaged on the onto the back of the neck or the temples.

 Lavender Essential Oil

-The oil is best inhaled on its own or when mixed with other essential oils in a diffuser.
+The oil is best when used on its own or mixed with other essential oils in a diffuser.
 Try putting several drops of lavender essential oil on your pillow to help induce better sleep at night.

 Frankincense has been around since biblical times and offers a range of benefits when it comes to relieving symptoms of SAD.
 This essential oil helps awaken the body and mind and reduces feelings of stress and anxiety.